- Explore the Berber villages and traditional farm life of the Atlas mountains

 After lunch, settle into your accommodation in a luxury riad.
 Return to the medina quarter to enjoy Essaouira's evening buzz and wonderful nightlife.

-Day 11: Drive to Casablanca via the Atlantic Coast and Portuguese Ports
+Day 11: Transfer to Casablanca via the Atlantic Coast & Portuguese Ports

 Enjoy a leisurely breakfast before departing for Casablanca.
 Today's route follows the scenic coast and passes through two Portuguese fortified cities along the way.
 The first stop is the city of El Jadida, where you'll tour the hauntingly beautiful Portuguese cistern.
 You can also walk the ramparts and visit the Church of the Assumption.

 Next is Azemour, which has inspired many Moroccan artists over the decades, some of whom have chosen to live here.
 Life in Azemour is still quite traditional despite its close proximity to the cosmopolitan art market of Casablanca.
 A crumbling 16th-century medina squeezed between the Oud Er-Rbia (Mother of Spring River) and the ocean provides plenty of artistic inspiration.

 Upon arrival in Casablanca, settle into your accommodation and head out for a quick lunch.
 In the afternoon, you might like to check out the Hassan II Mosque if you didn't get a chance on your first day or stroll the Boulevard de la Corniche.
 There are plenty of delicious restaurants in Casablanca's medina quarter, which buzzes with a different kind of energy in the evenings.

 It's time to say goodbye to beautiful Morocco.
 Depending on the time of your departure flight, you may be able to do some last-minute sightseeing in Casablanca or enjoy tea at one of the traditional cafés.
 When the time comes, you'll head to Casablanca's Mohammed V International Airport for your flight.